nikhilpanchal/pofana/docs/Calculators.md

 The program also uses a whole set of Calculators to calculate various metrics.
 The way the output report is configured is, it is setup to be in a table with a set of columns.
-Some columns can be different instances of a single `CalculatorType`. eg. There could be three columns of type `InferredReturnsCalculator`, one that returns the 1-day return, the other the 1-week return and the last the 1-month return.
+Some columns can be different instances of a single `CalculatorType`. eg. There could be three columns of type `InferredReturnsCalculator`, that are the 1-day return, the 1-week return and the 1-month return.

 ## Arguments
 Each calculator will be passed the following arguments